 “Looking ahead, the official rhetoric may be beginning to tilt from a neutral balanced stance to a slightly more hawkish tone,” she added.

-The MAS will update their forecast ranges for 2026 core and all-items inflation at the review on Thursday.
+The MAS will update its forecast ranges for 2026 core and all-items inflation at the review on Thursday.
 Both gauges are projected to rise in 2026 from their low rates last year, the central bank said in a statement last week.

-That “rare heads-up” prompted economists at BofA to switch their call to now predict a 50-basis point steepening of the policy slope on Thursday, economists Kai Wei Ang and Rahul Bajoria wrote in a note.
+That “rare heads-up” prompted economists at BofA to switch their call to now predict a 50-basis-point steepening of the policy slope on Thursday, economists Kai Wei Ang and Rahul Bajoria wrote in a note.

-The MAS review comes as central banks globally adopt divergent paths — emerging Asian economies are expected to lower borrowing costs, Japan, Canada and Australia are seen hiking, while the euro zone will likely leave rates unchanged.
+The MAS review comes as central banks globally adopt divergent paths — emerging Asian economies are expected to lower borrowing costs, Japan, Canada and Australia are seen hiking, while the eurozone will likely leave rates unchanged.
 The US Federal Reserve, meanwhile, may ease settings further.

-However, as with 2025, geopolitics and US trade policies may easily jolt the outlook as central banks feel their way through the economic fog stoked by Donald Trump’s second year at the White House.
+However, as with 2025, geopolitics and US trade policies may easily jolt the outlook as central banks feel their way through the economic fog stoked by US President Donald Trump’s second year at the White House.

-Singapore is due to unveil its 2026 budget on Feb.
-12, with economists expecting a conservative fiscal stance after the economy’s strong performance last quarter and emerging signs of inflation.
+Singapore is due to unveil its 2026 budget on Feb 12, with economists expecting a conservative fiscal stance after the economy’s strong performance last quarter and emerging signs of inflation.

 Gross domestic product in the final three months of 2025 expended 5.7% from the same period a year ago, boosted by pharmaceutical and electronic manufacturers, while consumer spending was strong too.